replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

 ![Active Customer in Stable Channel](../assets/active-customer-in-channel.png)

-If you click on "Details" you'll be brought to a filtered view of the Customer's page showing all customers that are entitled to releases on the _Stable_ channel.
-You'll see the customer Omozan there, and you'll notice it shows once instance.
+If you click on "Details" you'll be brought to a filtered view of the Customers page showing all customers that are entitled to releases on the _Stable_ channel.
+You'll see the customer Omozan there, and you'll notice it shows one instance.
 The specific status of the instance will depend on how quickly you navigated to the page after starting the install.

 ![Stable Channel Customer List](../assets/stable-channel-customers.png)

-Click on the name "Omozon" to see more information about Omozan and their instances, then click on the one instance identifier for the one instance you see.
+Click on the name "Omozan" to see more information about Omozan and their instances, then click on the one instance identifier for the one instance you see.